 My Take: Your body’s cardiovascular system changes quite a bit during pregnancy.
 The higher blood volume can mean a higher heart rate.
 A warm-up and cool-down can help you gradually increase and decrease your heart and respiratory rates, so for those of you that didn’t make much time for that before, you may find it more beneficial during pregnancy.
 However, you don’t necessarily need a specific routine.
 If you’re going for a brisk walk, your warm-up might mean starting slow and gradually increasing your pace.
 If you’re working out first thing in the morning, it might mean a longer period of mobilizing areas that tend to get tight during pregnancy, like back and hips.
 Your warm-up should mimic your workout and your cool-down should be to bring your body closer to a relaxed, resting state.

-Recommendation Five: “Physical Activity programs should be individualized for each woman based on situation, experience and current health status”
+Recommendation Five: “Physical Activity programs should be individualized for each woman based on situation, experience, and current health status”

-The Breakdown: Avoid any one size fits all fitness advice.
-Factors like exercise history, pregnancy complications, access to equipment, energy level, ability to perform strength exercises with good form…it all should be considered in workout selection or program design.
+The Breakdown: Avoid any one-size-fits-all fitness advice.
+Factors like exercise history, pregnancy complications, access to equipment, energy level, and ability to perform strength exercises with good form…it all should be considered in workout selection or program design.

-My Take: In reality fitness should always be individualized, but it’s unrealistic to think everyone can have access to a fitness professional that can customize your program.
-However, if there was anytime to be thoughtful about exercise, it’s during pregnancy.
+My Take: In reality, fitness should always be individualized, but it’s unrealistic to think everyone can have access to a fitness professional that can customize your program.
+However, if there is anytime to be thoughtful about exercise, it’s during pregnancy.
 Exercise can be your most powerful tool in combatting the aches and pains of pregnancy, and feeling strong and confident.
-Take some time to self assess your needs and abilities.
+Take some time to self-assess your needs and abilities.
 Don’t get caught up in the internet rabbit hole of Do’s and Don’ts, or best exercises for each trimester.
-Don’t over complicate things.
+Don’t overcomplicate things.
 If you aren’t able to seek the support of a prenatal exercise specialist, keep it simple: Walk often, hit the major movement patterns twice per week incorporating pelvic floor work, and stay mobile.

-Hopefully this breakdown has eased some anxiety and motivate you to exercise during pregnancy.
+Hopefully, this breakdown has eased some anxiety and motivate you to exercise during pregnancy.
 Continue to follow this blog for tips or @activemomfitness on Instagram.
-If you’d like personalized support, purchase the Active Mom Fitness Program, which is available to moms everywhere.